robertblackwell/pixiecpp/README.md

 This particular implementation is using cpp and threads.
 Thus there is a listener thread and a thread for each active connection.

 For the "tunnel" feature I initially used blocking I/O and added an additional thread to each connection and used a separate thread for each direction.
-That is "tunnel" connections had two threads one handing ```client ---> server``` and the otehr handling
+That is "tunnel" connections had two threads one handing ```client ---> server``` and the other handling
 ```server-->client``` traffic.

 However this did not work very well as I kept getting EAGAIN errors on the sockets.
 This is most likely a bug in my code